 For this God is our God for ever and ever: he will be our guide even unto death.
 Ps.
 48:14

 Don’t take it for granted

-That was a day I resolved to live in the moment!
+I resolved to live in the moment!

 Come now, you who say, “Today or tomorrow we will go to such and such a city, and spend a year there and engage in business and make a profit.”
 Yet you do not know what your life will be like tomorrow.
 You are just a vapor that appears for a little while and then vanishes away.
 Instead, you ought to say, “If the Lord wills, we will live and also do this or that.”
 Jam 4:13-15